 Deaf-Blind Services

-DORS honors communication preferences for their consumers.
-If you prefer to use ASL to communicate we have Rehabilitation Counselors for the Deaf who will work with you.
+DORS also respects each person’s communication preferences.
+If you prefer to use American Sign Language (ASL), we have Rehabilitation Counselors for the Deaf who can work with you.

 Publications